krobasky/toy-generator/README.md

  - `src/`:  **toy applications** in the root, and all relevant source code under `generator`
  - `src/generator`:  models and useful functions that are sourced by the examples
  - `src/run`:  created automatically by the toy examples, stores output from the generative models
  - `saved_models`:  weights saved from models trained by apps under `src`.
-These can be loaded and used immediately for predictions without training.
+These can be loaded and used immediately for predictions without training if the user has knowledge of how to do that.
  - `generative_env.yml`: a tested conda environment; note, `LD_LIBRARY_PATH` variable must also be **exported**, see below

 ## Getting started

 ### Install libraries

+There are a few different approaches to running this code.
+One is to create a Google colab notebook and import the data/code there.
+Another is to set up docker and run a GPU-enabled container.
+Below are instructions for a third option, set up a python environment.
+These instructions have been tested on Ubuntu.

 To get started, first install the required libraries inside a virtual environment:

 ```